tpay-com/tpay-hyva-checkout/README.md

-# Hyvä Checkout compatybiliy for Magento2 Tpay paymebnt method
+# Hyvä Checkout compatybiliy for Magento2 Tpay payment method

 The official module for quick online payments via Tpay on the Magento 2 platform that uses Hyvä Magewire Checkout.